thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 10. Finally, click the **Apply changes** button in the lower right of the panel.

-## Creating a Software AG Designer Project
+## Creating Eclipse Project
 ### Creating a New Project
-- Open Software AG Designer on the laptop or PC and select a workspace (the default location is fine).
+- Open Eclipse on the laptop or PC and select a workspace (the default location is fine).
 - Start a new project by choosing __File → New → Apama Project__.
 - Give your project a name and then click __Next__.
 - Add the MQTT connectivity plug-in from 'Connectivity bundles' and JSON support from 'Standard